NancyL/MAPS-WG/README.md

 # MAPS-WG
-# Metadata Application Profiles created by the PCC MAPs Working Group
 The PCC Working Group on Metadata Application Profiles is charged to:
   * Oversee the creation and maintenance of PCC Metadata Application Profiles that meet the following criteria:
     * Represent a “floor” for PCC metadata descriptions